5 Important Social Media Marketing Platforms for Travel and Tourism Businesses in China (With Case Studies)

 It’s impossible to ignore the impact social media has on travel planning and the same applies to Chinese users.
 We will be introducing the 5 most suitable platforms for the travel and hospitality industry in China as well as sharing success stories for the industry on the mentioned platforms.

 2020 is undoubtedly a very difficult year for everyone, but even more so for the travel and hospitality industry.
-As people were advised to stay home, all travel-related businesses suffered from a devastating financial loss as they had to stop operation.
-How did businesses utilize digital channels to their advantage?
+As people were advised to stay home, all travel-related businesses suffered from a devastating financial loss as they had to stop operations.
+Seeing how these businesses utilized digital channels for social media marketing to their advantage is a key learning for all industries.

-So, what are some of the best social media platforms for the travel and hospitality industry?
+So, what are some of the most important social media platforms for businesses in the travel and hospitality industry to engage users on?

 1. Weibo (微博)

 From the early days of simple image posts to short videos, livestreaming, panoramic pictures, Weibo is actively integrating new technology to provide the most trendy and interactive experience for users.
-Travel content has been a top-performer on Weibo and the commercial value of Weibo for the tourism industry has truly become recognized over the years.
+Travel content has been a top performer on the social media platform and the commercial value of Weibo for the tourism industry has truly become recognized over the years.

 “Go on a trip with Weibo” (带着微博去旅行) might as well be one of the biggest ongoing travel campaigns in history.
 It is a yearly campaign started back in 2012.
 Over a hundred international destination pages such as Beijing, Shanghai, the United States of America, Mexico, etc. have been built on Weibo with 300 million users participating in the campaign.
 Multiple related topics such as “Take Weibo to Hong Kong” (#带着微博去香港#), “Take your best friend to travel” (#带着闺蜜去旅行#), “Best travel pictures” (#旅行最美风景照#) have become trending topics on Weibo.

 Celebrities, influencers, corporations, organizations, attractions and tourism boards actively shared information of travel agencies, airlines, accommodations and tourism businesses, covering all travel-related aspects.
-This not only makes Weibo a well-rounded platform for all things travel but also encourages users to produce more UGC, giving further promotion to participating tourism businesses.
+This not only makes Weibo a well-rounded social media platform for all things travel but also encourages users to produce more UGC (User Generated Content), giving further promotion to participating tourism businesses.

 The 2019 “Go on a trip with Weibo” (#带着微博去旅行#) campaign received 26.9 billion views for all campaign topics, 77.9 million interacting users, and a total of 220 million video plays.
 Weibo also did its first livestreaming relay event across different cities (城市直播接力).
 The livestreaming sessions accumulated 11.5 million views with peak views at 600,000 at one point.